nodesource/webpack-base-1/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-  Thank you for contributing your idea to Crystal Ball 🎉 -->
+  Thank you for contributing your idea to webpack-base 🎉 -->

 ## Feature summary